skozz/whereisthecode/README.md

-# whereisthecode
+# Where is my code?
-Where is the code?
+My latest works are hidden by [NDA](http://en.wikipedia.org/wiki/Non-disclosure_agreement) temporarily.